+'''

 nid00007:~> xtprocadmin | grep down

+'''
-Example 43.
-Display current allocation and status of each compute processing element and the application that it is running

-Use the user xtnodestat command to display the current allocation and status of each compute processing element and the application that it is running.
+Example 44.
+Display current allocation and status of each compute processing element and the application that it is running each compute processing element and the application that it is running.
 A simplified text display shows each processing element on the Cray system interconnection network.
 For example: